 A GNSO Issue Report was assigned to Staff as a result of a recommendation from an IOC/ RCRC Drafting Team formed to provide a GAC response about GNSO policy implications for granting protections of names.

 The GNSO Council considered the Final GNSO Issue Report on the Protection of International Organization Names in New gTLDs, and approved a motion to initiate a Policy Development Process (“PDP”) for the protection of certain international organization names and acronyms in all gTLDs.
 The Working Group (“WG”) was formed on 31 October 2012 and the WG Charter was approved by the GNSO Council on 15 November 2012.
 The decision was taken in this context to subsume the issues of the IOC and of the Red Cross and Red Crescent designations and names under the new Working Group and PDP process.

+On 14 June 2013, the IGO-INGO Working Group submitted its Initial Report on the protection of IGO-INGO identifiers for a 42 day public comment period.
+While the Working Group (WG) received several comments on the topic of protections for certain organizations, all the contributions received were from members of the IGO-INGO WG and as such the nature of those comments had already been discussed within the WG.

+The NGPC has since passed a few resolutions to further integrate the protections for the IOC and RCRC into Specification 5 of the approved Registry Agreement for New gTLDs.
+A temporary placement of IGO identifiers was placed into the agreement until the Buenos Aires meeting in Nov 2013, based on the list of GAC names supplied to ICANN as part of their advice.

 Deliberations of the Working Group